KrishnaMehta123/TestPublicIntegration/docs/Clever.AI/designer-agent/index.md

 <Callout icon="📘" theme="info">
   **Note**

-  * Brand Kit names reflect the Brand Kits configured in your account.
-  * If a brand kit is locked, it cannot be edited within the campaign flow.
+  * Locked kits can’t be edited within the campaign flow.
-  * Any changes made to BrandKit through campaign flow only apply to **that thread**.
+  * Any changes made to BrandKit through campaign flow only apply to the **current thread**.
-  * If a prompt conflicts with your Brand Kit’s defined elements, such as brand colors, button styles, or tone, the AI will prioritize the Brand Kit settings.
-For example, If your Brand Kit specifies yellow and green as primary brand colors and the prompt requests purple, the generated image will use purple, with yellow and green as the dominant colors.
+  * If a prompt conflicts with Brand Kit settings (for example, brand colors or tone), the AI automatically follows the Brand Kit settings to maintain consistency.

-  This ensures consistent, on-brand visuals across all AI-generated assets, regardless of the prompt details.
 </Callout>

 For more information on setting up and using brand kits, refer to <Anchor label="Brand Kit" target="_blank" href="https://docs.clevertap.com/docs/brand-kit">Brand Kit</Anchor>.